top of page

 • Things are overrunning: Build buffer time into your schedule.
 Aim for 15–30 minutes between key moments - ceremony, speeches, first dance.

-• Power cut or fire alarm: Rare, but venues and pro bands will know what to do.
+• Power cut or fire alarm: Rare, but venues and suppliers will know what to do.

 The Best Weddings Aren’t Flawless - They’re Flexible